 Next, I flip the top over and fill the chicken breast with the stuffing.

-Flip it closed and proceed to stuff all the other chicken breasts.
-It is SO easy to stuff chicken breasts.
-I promise.
+Flip it closed and proceed to stuff all the other pieces.

 I kept dinner simple and served these with some broccoli I roasted while the chicken was cooking.
 To roast broccoli, I toss florets with some avocado oil and salt and put them on a large baking sheet.
 I bake them until they are tender with some browned crispy edges.
 Those crispy edges are the best part!